 After you’ve done those 3 steps your job is done and your oven takes over.
 Just pop it in at 350F/180C for 1 hour and a beautiful mouthwatering chicken is ready.

-- 3 lbs - chicken pieces
+- 3 lbs chicken legs and thighs

 - freshly ground black pepper

-- 8 - bay leaves
+- 8 bay leaves

-- 2 sprigs - fresh rosemary
+- 2 sprigs fresh rosemary or 1 tsp dried

-- 5 cloves garlic peeled (3 crushed, 2 sliced)
+- 5 cloves garlic peeled and sliced

-- flour for dusting
+- flour for dredging

-- extra virgin olive oil
+- 1 tbsp extra virgin olive oil

-- 4 - anchovy fillets
+- 4 anchovy fillets chopped

-- 1/2 cup - green or black olives pitted
+- 80g/1/2 cup green or black olives pitted

 - Preheat oven to 350F/180C

-- Take chicken pieces out of marinade, dredge them in flour and brown evenly in hot olive oil in a large pan.
+- Take chicken out of the marinade, dredge them in flour and brown evenly in hot olive oil in a large pan.
 Reserve the marinade.
 Chicken doesn't have to be cooked all the way through at this stage.
 If all of your chicken pieces don't fit, brown them in batches and remove on a separate plate.

-- Add canned tomatoes, reserved marinade and chicken to the pan.
-Bring to a boil and put it in the oven at 350F/180C for 1 hour.
+- Add remaining sliced garlic, anchovies and olives to the pan and cook for a minute.
+Add canned tomatoes, reserved marinade and chicken to the pan.
+Bring to a boil and put it in the oven uncovered at 350F/180C for 1 hour.